ferhatkefsiz/invoice-app/README.md

 ![](/public/images/screenshots/sh_xata_credentials.png)

 > Note: Do not try to connect to the database using the credentials shown in the image above.
 It is just for demonstration purposes.

+## Resend Email

+Go to [resend dashboard](https://resend.com/) then login and create a api key, then add the api key to the .env.local file.